Online Programme in Sleep Medicine

 HOW IS THE COURSE DELIVERED?

 The course is almost entirely online.
-Prerecorded materials (video and written) can be reviewed at your convenience, complemented by moderated online discussion groups, which will be scheduled to accommodate the different time-zones of students on the course.
+Prerecorded materials (video and written) can be reviewed at your convenience, complemented by moderated online discussion groups.
+These are held at 3 different times (10am, 12pm and 7pm), to accommodate the different time-zones of students on the course.
 Attendance is required at these sessions.
 An active online learning community keeps students in touch with each other.

 OPPORTUNITIES FOR WORK EXPERIENCE AND INTERNSHIPS